 November 27th, 2012

 Next to me was a woman buying nervis (veal penis) and I was intrigued enough to ask what one does with it.
 At the time I was informed that it’s good cooked in the manner of chicken soup.
 I later found some recipes online, which sound similar, such as this Jewish one for Penis Stew and another for Beef Pizzle.
-These dishes are not currently very popular, but I did notice that Clarissa Dickson Wright mentioned penis as popular lunchtime street food (in London) about 150 years ago in her recent television series Breakfast, Lunch and Dinner.
+These dishes are not currently very popular, but I did notice that Clarissa Dickson Wright mentioned penis as popular lunchtime street food (in London) about 150 years ago, in her television series Breakfast, Lunch and Dinner (video here).

 Back in Barcelona and looking for something adventurous to cook, I thought I’d have a go at cooking Penis Stew.

-I was given a considerable amount of advise by the lady who served me (at Menuts Rosa), who chopped up the penis and threw away the end (it’s bad apparently) – Lorena Bobbitt did spring to mind!
+I was given a considerable amount of advise by the lady who served me (at Menuts Rosa), who chopped up the penis and threw away the end (“This bit’s disgusting”, were her exact words in Spanish) – Lorena Bobbitt did spring to mind!

 For additional flavour I was advised to buy 2 pieces of Carn Forta (thigh steaks)